 - Fix the Code

-To conclude this post, it is always a good idea not to go for very simple plugins like Google Analytics which you can manually install by putting the code in header or footer.
-Moreover, if you have ten different plugins and there is just one alternate to all ten then go for that plugin.
-The lesser the plugins you have the less problematic your WordPress site would be.
+To conclude this post, it is always a good idea not to go for very simple plugins like Google Analytics which you can manually install by putting the code in the header or footer.
+Moreover, if you have ten different plugins and there is just one alternative to all ten then go for that plugin.
+The lesser plugins you have the less problematic your WordPress site would be.